Sign Up For Our E-Blast To Receive Information on our Books, Speech Therapy materials and our latest freebies!

-- Play “I spy” while looking only for things that have the target sound.
+- Play “I spy” while looking for items that have the target sound

 - Read the comics and see if he or she can find words with his or her target sound.

-- Play 20 Questions – Think of a word or object that has the target sound.
-Have your child ask questions to figure out what the object is.
+- Play 20 Questions.
+Think of a word or object that the targeted sound.
+Have the child ask questions to figure out what the object is.
 If that is too difficult, give the child clues and have him guess.

-- Spelling Word Search – Search your child’s spelling, reading, or vocabulary list (or other materials from their school work) for words that have his or her sound in.
-Say them aloud.
+- Spelling, Reading, or Vocabulary Word Search – Search your child’s spelling, reading, or vocabulary list (or other materials from their school work) for words that have his or her sound in.
+Highlight them and then say them aloud.

-- Silly Sentences – Make up silly sentences using one of your child’s speech words.
+- Silly Sentences – See who can make up the silliest sentence using one of your child’s speech words.

-- Challenge Sentences – Make up sentences using only words that contain the speech sound.
+- Challenge Sentences – See who can make up the sentence using the most words containing the speech sound.

 - Tongue Twisters – Do you know a tongue twister that has your child’s speech sound?
 If not, make some up!